A time for Citizens

 This is the talk I delivered at TEDxCardiff on 1st March 2020, a date that now seems a lifetime ago, but a message that I think and hope has only become more relevant.
-To be honest, when I gave this talk, I was not feeling at my best: I am probably (and guiltily) in better spirits now, as the future feels much more up for grabs now than it did then.
-I have written more about that here, and am now fully absorbed in working on the future we as Citizens could claim in this time.
+I am now in the late stages of writing a book called CITIZENS — and I’m involving people in the process as much as I can.
+You can join in here.

 I started my working life at 151 Marylebone Road in London, the offices of the advertising agency Abbott Mead Vickers BBDO, on September 25th 2003, two years and two weeks after the attacks on the World Trade Center.